dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 ## Parameters

-The following table summarizes the parameters used by `SYSCS_UTIL.IMPORT_DATA` and other Splice Machine data importation procedures.
-Each parameter name links to a more detailed description in our [Importing Data Tutorial](tutorials_ingest_importparams.html).

 This table includes a brief description of each parameter; additional information is available in the [Import Parameters](tutorials_ingest_importparams.html) topic of our *Importing Data* tutorial.

 <table>